Mental Health Graduate Nurse Program

 St Vincent’s Mental Health provides inpatient, community, and specialist mental health care across a range of sites, including aged and adult services.

 On each rotation you will be allocated a preceptor to support and assist you in that particular clinical area.
-Our Clinical Nurse Educators also provide direct support and supervision.
+Our Clinical Nurse Educators and Graduate Support Nurse provide direct support and supervision to foster transformation of theory into practice, assisting your development into a well-rounded mental health clinician.

-• 13x positions for Mental Health recruited via PMCV for January start
+• 3x positions - 12-month Mental Health Program recruited via PMCV for January start

 Study Requirements